Are You Ready for the Dynamics 365 Unified Interface?

 3. Create at least one prototype Model Driven App to test.
 This is important because some things like dialogs or business task flows may not work, and there are some differences with how on-demand workflows run.
 Your apps need to be tested

 to make sure all required business functions work as expected.

 4. Create and rollout in phases or all at once along with training.
 While the solution will work as before, the interface and navigation will be different so rolling out the changes in waves along with specific training will aid in adoption.

 In the end, you will be moving to the new Unified Interface, and get access to all the benefits that brings.
 How smooth that transition will be is based on how proactive you are in documenting, testing and training your Users.

-That is where pavliks.com can help.
+where pavliks.com can help.
 Our team is experienced and trained in the new UI and can help your organization make the transition smooth and easy.
 Find out more about our 4 Step Transition Plan here.
-You only have until October 1st, at the latest.